graugans/tinygo-examples/Readme.md

 # LICENSE

-I no explicit license given this repository is licensed under the Apache Version 2 license
+I no explicit license given this repository is licensed under the [BSD 3-clause license](LICENSE).